MultiSafepay/docs/content/integrations/drupal.md

 ❗️ Drupal no longer provides support for Drupal 8.9.x.

-For how to upgrade Drupal 8 to Drupal 9, see Drupal - [Upgrading from Drupal 8 to Drupal 9 or higher](https://www.drupal.org/docs/upgrading-drupal/upgrading-from-drupal-8-to-drupal-9-or-higher).
+For how to upgrade Drupal 8 to Drupal 9, see Drupal - <a href="https://www.drupal.org/docs/upgrading-drupal/upgrading-from-drupal-8-to-drupal-9-or-higher" target="_blank">Upgrading from Drupal 8 to Drupal 9 or higher</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 <br>

 [Top of page](#)